IDAES/idaes-pse/docs/getting_started/binaries.rst

 Manual Installation
 -------------------

-The install location is not configurable, but the installation step can easily done manually.
+The install location is not configurable, but the installation step can easily be done manually.
 This is occasionally necessary when, for example, a firewall blocks downloading the binary file from GitHub.

-The first set for a manual install is to determine the location of the IDAES binary directory, which can be done with the command ``idaes bin-directory``.
+The first step for a manual install is to determine the location of the IDAES binary directory, which can be done with the command ``idaes bin-directory``.

 Download the IDAES binary release files from
 `the binary releases page <https://github.com/IDAES/idaes-ext/releases>`_.
 You will need ``idaes-lib-{platform}.tar.gz``, ``idaes-solvers-{platform}.tar.gz``,
 and ``idaes-{optional package}-{platform}.tar.gz``.
-Extract the tar file in the IDAES binary directory.
+Extract the tar files in the IDAES binary directory.

 Using Solvers Without IDAES